-The ministry meets every Monday evening at the Church from 7pm - 8:30pm in a group setting that also includes one-on-one counseling if necessary.
+The ministry meets every Monday evening (as needed) at the Church from 7pm - 8:30pm in a group setting that also includes one-on-one counseling if necessary.

-The program includes ten principals from Reformers Unanimous, testimonies from people that have been delivered from addictive behavior, a lesson from CLEAN (Christ's Love Emancipates Addicts Now), twelve weeks of lessons to include some from Two Ways to Live and Men of Honor plus a sixty day course from Setting Captives Free that can be taken on the internet with an assigned mentor or in a book at the church with a qualified mentor.
+The program includes ten principals from Reformers Unanimous (see below), testimonies from people that have been delivered from addictive behavior, a lesson from CLEAN (Christ's Love Emancipates Addicts Now), twelve weeks of lessons to include some from Two Ways to Live and Men of Honor plus a sixty day course from Setting Captives Free that can be taken on the internet with an assigned mentor or in a book at the church with a qualified mentor.
 All are welcome.
-See our calendar below for upcoming meetings and events.

 Are you, or is someone you care about, currently incarcerated?
-Clean and Free leaders also minister to the men and women in the Livingston County Jail every Sunday evening at 7:00pm (except the 1st Sunday of each month).
-See our calendar below or contact us for more information.
+Clean and Free leaders also minister to the men and women in the Livingston County Jail every other Thursday evening at 7:00pm.
+Please contact us for more information.

-For more information about Clean and Free and the Jail Ministry contact Director Ron Rauber.
+For more information about Clean and Free and the Jail Ministry, or to make an appointment contact Director Ron Rauber.